inkstitch/inkstitch/collections/_tutorial/de/distort.md

 Bend effect is very easy to apply to a lettering :
 * Select the lettering group
 * Add a  bend path effect to the group
-* Click the "edit on canvas" button and  distort the green path that appears
+* In the path effects dialog, click the "edit on canvas" button and  distort the green path that appears

   As it is a live path effect you can change  the green  path again whenever you like